ghunkins/huggingface_hub/docs/source/en/guides/inference_endpoints.md

 # Wait 10s => raises a InferenceEndpointTimeoutError
 >>> endpoint.wait(timeout=10)
-    raise InferenceEndpointTimeoutError("Timeout while waiting for Inference Endpoint to be deployed.") huggingface_hub._inference_endpoints.InferenceEndpointTimeoutError: Timeout while waiting for Inference Endpoint to be deployed.
+    raise InferenceEndpointTimeoutError("Timeout while waiting for Inference Endpoint to be deployed.") old_huggingface_hub._inference_endpoints.InferenceEndpointTimeoutError: Timeout while waiting for Inference Endpoint to be deployed.

 # Wait more
 >>> endpoint.wait()